davesheinbein/ui-kit-modern/src/components/Map/Explanation.md

 ## Overview

-The `Map` component folder provides a unified, configuration-driven system for rendering a wide variety of map and geo-related UIs.
+The `Map` component folder provides a , configuration-driven system for rendering a wide variety of map and geo-related UIs.
 It supports different map types (world, region, city, game, etc.), interactive features, markers, regions, and game-specific overlays.
 The system is designed to be DRY, extensible, and easy to use both directly and via factories.

 ### Key Files